 An orientation boot camp will provide fundamental knowledge in AI + Materials Science and development of professional skills (communication, collaboration, and teamwork skills).

 - Fundamentals of Data Science for Materials Scientists (FALL CS 671D/ ECE 687D/ STA 671D Theory and Algorithms for Machine Learning, Cynthia Rudin)

 - Fundamentals of Materials Science for Data Scientists (FALL ME 555 Materials Synthesis and Processing, David Mitzi)

 - Applications in Data and Materials Science (SPRING ME 555/CS 590)

 - Joint AI in Materials Capstone Project Course (year-long)

-- Experiential Internships: After two years of training in fundamentals and skills application, aiM Fellows will be prepared for an Summer (or extented) external internship with an industry partner or national laboratory.
-These collaborative internships will afford access to world-class expertise, unique experiments, and facilities to complement the skills aiM students learn through coursework and research to apply their skills to real-world problems in data-driven materials science and build their professional networks.
+After two years of training in fundamentals and skills application, aiM Trainees will be prepared for an Summer (or extented) external internship with an industry partner or national laboratory.
+These collaborative internships will afford access to world-class expertise, unique experiments, and facilities to complement the skills aiM Trainees learn through coursework and research to apply their skills to real-world problems in data-driven materials science and build their professional networks.

 An ongoing professional development program